 Before contacting sellers, make sure you arm yourself first with enough knowledge about the used car model you want to buy and its price range.

-Ask for pointers and leads from your friends and colleagues who bought a second-hand car.
-Join car forums, especially the ones that focus on your target make or model, and ask questions.
-Check out the used car listings on car classifieds on newspapers and websites to know how much your preferred model costs.
+Ask for pointers and leads from your friends and colleagues who bought a second-hand vehicle.
+Join forums, especially the ones that focus on your target make or model, and ask questions.
+Check out the used car listings on classifieds on newspapers and websites to know how much your preferred model costs.

 As you browse through different buy-and-sell websites scouring through second-hand cars for sale, make a price comparison of the model you want to buy.
 Also, check out the specs of the lowest-priced units—they might have higher mileage or they might be older year models.

 Planning to purchase a second-hand car through an auto loan?
 Compute first how much you’ll be paying for the interest and compare how much it will cost you versus paying the full amount in cash.

 During your research, don’t focus only on the prices.
 The cheapest used cars aren’t necessarily the best ones to purchase—they typically have higher mileage.
 The higher the mileage is, the older the vehicle is.
 The older it is, the more parts you have to replace.